meshtastic/meshtastic/docs/software/modules/telemetry.md

 ---
-id: environment-module
+id: telemetry-module
-title: Environment measurement
+title: Telemetry
-sidebar_label: Environment measurement
+sidebar_label: Telemetry
 ---

 ## About

-The Environment Measurement Module will allow nodes to send a specific message with information from connected environmental sensors.
+The Telemetry Module will allow nodes to send a specific message with information from connected sensors.
 Currently supported sensors are `BME280`, `BME680`, `DHT11`, `DHT12`, `DHT21`, `DHT22`, Dallas 1-wire `DS18B20`, and `MCP9808`.

 The preferred setup is using I2C, so the `telemetry_module_sensor_pin` may not be needed.